sfigg/commercialization-public/manufacture/desktop/add-drivers-langs-universal-apps-sxs.md

 **Step 6: Verify updates**

-1. After the PC boots, if you have multiple languages installed, you should receive a list of lanugages during the out-of-box experience.
+1. After the PC boots, if you have multiple languages installed, you should receive a list of languages during the out-of-box experience.

 2. Either create a new user account, or else press Ctrl+Shift+F3 to reboot into the built-in administrator account (This is also known as audit mode).